The sections of the "Design" module

 Display CSS properties in a compact table

-Adds a new, empty row to the bottom of the list.
-You can enter an available CSS rule here.
+Inserts a new, empty line at the end of the list where you can enter an existing CSS rule.

 Removes the property from the list.